How to Write a Book Dedication

 If you include a dedication AND you include “an epigraph—a quotation that is pertinent but not integral to the text—at the beginning of the book,” then the epigraph goes on page vi, on the back side of the page containing the dedication.
 It is immediately followed by the table of contents on page vii.

-If you have neither a dedication nor an epigraph, then your table of contents would typically begin on page v, not vii.
+If you have neither a dedication nor an epigraph, then your table of contents will likely begin on page v, not vii.

 From The Chicago Manual of Style, §1.38, we learn that “The table of contents for a printed work usually begins on page v or, if page v carries a dedication or an epigraph, page vii.”